DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Specialties.

-maximum of 50 hours of continuing
+maximum of 50 continuing education

-education credit may be earned for
+hours may be earned for this activity

-If audited, the licensee shall
+If audited, the licensee shall provide

-provide proof from the specialty board
+proof from the specialty board of the

-of the successful passing of the
+successful passing of the examination.

 Successfully completing an activity